Case Keenum: Minnesota Vikings

 On March 31, 2017, Keenum signed a one-year contract with the Minnesota Vikings.

-Due to an injury to Sam Bradford, Keenum started the Week 2 game against the Pittsburgh Steelers, completing 20 of 37 passes for 167 yards in a 26–9 loss.
-In the next game against the Tampa Bay Buccaneers, he threw for 369 yards and three touchdowns as the Vikings won by a score of 34–17.
+Due to an injury to Sam Bradford, Keenum started in the Week 2 matchup against the Pittsburgh Steelers, completing 20 of 37 passes for 167 yards during the 26–9 road loss.
+In the next game against the Buccaneers, he threw for 369 yards and three touchdowns during the 34–17 victory.
 Through Weeks 4–7, Keenum averaged 196 yards with a total of two touchdowns and two interceptions, but a record of 3–1 over the span.

-During Week 8, he had two touchdowns and 288 yards against the winless Cleveland Browns to enter the bye-week.
-After a Week 9 bye, Keenum threw for 304 yards, four touchdowns, and two interceptions against the Washington Redskins as the Vikings won their fifth straight game, 38–30.
-In the next game against his former team, the Los Angeles Rams, Keenum threw for 280 yards and a touchdown, resulting in 6 straight games won.
-On Thanksgiving Day, during Week 12 against the Detroit Lions, he finished with 282 passing yards and two touchdowns as the Vikings won 30–23.
-He was named the NFC Offensive Player of the Month for November after passing for 866 yards with seven touchdowns and just two interceptions.
+During a Week 8 33–16 victory over the winless Cleveland Browns in London, Keenum recorded 288 passing yards and two touchdowns to enter the bye week.
+Following a Week 9 bye, he threw for 304 yards, four touchdowns, and two interceptions in a 38–30 victory over the Washington Redskins as the Vikings won their fifth straight game.
+In the next game against his former team, the Rams, Keenum finished with 280 passing yards and a touchdown in the 24–7 victory, resulting in six straight games won.
+The following week against the Lions on Thanksgiving, he had 282 passing yards and two touchdowns to go along with seven carries for 20 yards and a touchdown in the 30–23 road victory.
+Keenum was named the NFC Offensive Player of the Month for November after passing for 866 yards, seven touchdowns, and just two interceptions.